justyntyrrell/Car_Auction_Price_Prediction/README.md

 ## Model Preprocessing, Training, and Hyperparameter tuning
 **Libraries Used:** sklearn, skopt, xgboost

-Models tested: Random forest regressor, XGboost regressor, Lasso regression, and Ridge regression
+**Models tested:** Random forest regressor, XGboost regressor, Lasso regression, and Ridge regression

 *RFR and XGBoost are decision tree based models.
 *Lasso and Ridge both use regularized linear regression, the difference being how they are regularized.
 Ridge adds a penalty term which is equal to the square of the coefficient.
 Lasso adds a penalty term to the cost function equal to the absolute sum of the coefficients.

 * Data split into test and train sets, 10-90
 * A one hot encoder was used to encode categorical data (Categorical data here is not ordinal)
-* Car makes could be considered ordinal however and therefore label encoded.
+* However, Car makes could be considered ordinal and therefore label encoded.
 This would take additional work.
 Ex.
-Ferrari and McLaren labeled as 10, Honda and Ford labeled as 1
+Ferrari and McLaren labeled as 10, Honda and Ford labeled as 1.
+The benefit of this is features reduction becuase one hot encoding make adds around 50 more features.
+Feature reduction could benefit lasso/ridge regression.
 * Target encoding tested but OHE provided better results.
 * Model trained, 5-fold cross validation and MAE used to test performance.
-(CV used due to small dataset is less susceptible to outliers however introduces some data leakage)
+CV is used due to the small dataset and is less susceptible to outliers however introduces some data leakage.
+This is becuase the model is being trained on some of the validation data and CV score will be slighlty inflated.
-* Learning curves plotted to check over and underfitting
+* Learning curves plotted to check over and underfitting.
-* Hyperparameter tuning with gridsearch and Bayesian optimization
+* Hyperparameter tuning with RandomizedSearchCV and Bayesian optimization.

 ## Model Explainability
 **Libraries Used:** eli5, shap, graphviz

-* eli5 used to find permutation importance / feature importance.
+* eli5 was used to find permutation importance / feature importance.
-* This works by randomly shuffling a feature column in the dataset and making predictions using the resulting dataset.
-If the model relied on that feature heavily to make accurate predictions, then the results will be very off.
-For example, horsepower is shuffled so a random horsepower stat is assigned to a car.
-If horsepower is a good predictor of the value of a car, then the prediction using the shuffled dataset will be wildly off.
+* It works by randomly shuffling a feature column in the dataset and making predictions using the resulting dataset.
+If the model relied on that feature heavily to make accurate predictions, then the results will be further off.
+* For example, horsepower is shuffled so a random horsepower stat is assigned to a car.
+If horsepower is a good predictor of the value of a car, then the predictions using the shuffled dataset will be wildly off.

 | ![IMG](demo/permutationimportance.png) |
 |:--:|
 | *Permutation Importance* |

-* Feature importance shows what variables most affect predictions, but partial dependence plots show how a feature affects predictions.
+* Feature importance shows which variables most affect predictions, but partial dependence plots show how a feature affects predictions.
 * This is done by repeatedly altering the value for one variable and tracing how this impacts the outcome.
 * For example, horsepower is increased from 0 to 800 for a car and the predicted price is graphed.
 This is done for multiple cars and averaged.

 | ![IMG](demo/pdp.png) |